AdobeDocs/mobile-services.it-IT/help/xamarin/c-android/methods-android.md

 * **TrackingIdentifier**

    Restituisce l’ID generato automaticamente per Analytics.
-Si tratta di un ID univoco specifico per l'app, che viene generato all'avvio iniziale e quindi memorizzato e utilizzato da quel momento in poi.
-Questo ID viene conservato tra gli aggiornamenti dell'app e rimosso alla disinstallazione.
+This is an app-specific unique ID that is generated on initial launch and is stored and used from that point forward.
+This ID is preserved between app upgrades and is removed on uninstall.

    * Di seguito è riportata la sintassi per questo metodo: